benrayfield/lazycl/README.md

 This is how you use Lazycl (notice the "test pass" before the next test fails):

-https://github.com/benrayfield/lazycl/blob/main/immutable/lazycl/spec/TestLazyCL.java
+OLD (see floats and doubles passing tests farther below, the few pages of output at the end of readme)... https://github.com/benrayfield/lazycl/blob/main/immutable/lazycl/spec/TestLazyCL.java
 ```
 2020-12-28 In TestLazyCL.java the first matrix multiply test passed, but its not well optimized yet (cuz still refactoring optimized code from humanAiNetNeural).